-- buffer is an object with a buffer protocol which must be large enough to contain every pixel defined by the width, height and format of the FrameBuffer. - width is the width of the FrameBuffer in pixels - height is the height of the FrameBuffer in pixels - format specifies the type of pixel used in the FrameBuffer; permissible values are listed under Constants below.
-These set the number of bits used to encode a color value and the layout of these bits in buffer.
-Where a color value c is passed to a method, c is a small integer with an encoding that is dependent on the format of the FrameBuffer. - stride is the number of pixels between each horizontal line of pixels in the FrameBuffer.
+- •buffer is an object with a buffer protocol which must be large enough to contain every pixel defined by the width, height and format of the FrameBuffer. - •width is the width of the FrameBuffer in pixels - •height is the height of the FrameBuffer in pixels - •format specifies the type of pixel used in the FrameBuffer; valid values are framebuf.MVLSB, framebuf.RGB565 and framebuf.GS4_HMSB.
+MVLSB is monochrome 1-bit color, RGB565 is RGB 16-bit color, and GS4_HMSB is grayscale 4-bit color.
+Where a color value c is passed to a method, c is a small integer with an encoding that is dependent on the format of the FrameBuffer. - •stride is the number of pixels between each horizontal line of pixels in the FrameBuffer.
 This defaults to width but may need adjustments when implementing a FrameBuffer within another larger FrameBuffer or screen.
 The buffer size must accommodate an increased step size.